crooks-s/data-pagination-and-filtering-v1/README.md

 4. Event listeners and event handlers
 5. DRYing and refactoring

-This application presents a list of students.
-Pagination feature was added to show 9 students per page.
+This application presents a list of students stored in data.js.
+A pagination feature was added to show 9 students per page.
 Real-time search functionality was added to the search bar by making a 'keyup' event listener.

-This application does not use RegExp which may prove useful for DRYing the application if updated.

 Author: Sean Crooks
 <br>Contributions: Team Treehouse supplied all files.
 All script.js logic was written solely by author.